-We are both originally from Hong Kong but had studied and subsequently worked in Hong Kong for many years.
+We are both originally from Hong Kong but had studied and subsequently worked in California for many years.
 On a visit to Hong Kong, a serendipitous wrong turn led us to the Hong Kong Science and Technology Parks (HKSTP), and we discovered the wonderful ecosystem here for start-up companies.
 Even more importantly, the university based here, the Hong Kong University of Science and Technology (HKUST), was open to letting us use their nanofabrication lab, which had the particular specialist equipment we needed.
 In addition, HKSTP also provided some funding to start.
 Thus, eNano Health was born.

 Now eNano Health has a portfolio of four products, beginning with the Kiss and Tell Glucose Meter.
 Can you tell us more about your first product?